Chilean is first foreign fatality in Venezuela unrest

-CARACAS A Chilean woman was shot dead while clearing a barricade put up by anti-government protesters, the first foreign fatality during a month of civil unrest in Venezuela, authorities said on Monday.
+CARACAS A Chilean woman was shot dead while clearing a barricade put up by anti-government protesters in the first foreign fatality from a month of unrest in Venezuela, authorities and state media said on Monday.

 The barricades have become frequent flashpoints for violence between protesters, security forces and government supporters.

-People from both sides of the political divide as well as members of the security forces have been among the victims of the country's worst unrest in a decade.
+Supporters of both sides, and members of the security forces, have all been among the dead from the South American OPEC member nation's worst unrest in a decade.

-Venezuelan authorities said Rubilar was a mother of four and a member of the ruling Socialist Party.
-A classmate told Reuters she was studying higher education, had lived in Merida for six years and worked as an artisan.

-"We've asked the Venezuelan government to investigate and give us all the information about the circumstances and cause of this death," said Chilean President Sebastian Piñera.
+Outgoing Chilean President Sebastian Pinera lamented the latest death.
+"We've asked the Venezuelan government to investigate and give us all the information about the circumstances and cause of this death," he said.

-The military, which played a crucial role in 2002, appears firmly behind Maduro.
-Opposition leaders are also split between militants who back the street action and moderates who believe that tactic risks violence and lacks widespread acceptance among Venezuelans.
+Numbers are much smaller and the military, which played a crucial role in 2002, appears firmly behind Maduro.
+Furthermore, opposition leaders are split between militants who back the street action and moderates who believe that tactic risks violence and lacks wider acceptance by Venezuelans.

 The ongoing, daily protests are a mix of peaceful demonstrations and violent exchanges between security forces and hooded protesters hurling rocks and Molotov cocktails.